G.I. Joe Extreme: Season 1 (1995–96)

+Season 2 (1996–97)

 Comics

 Dark Horse Comics acquired the G.I.
 Joe comic license in 1996.
 The initial four issue mini-series, simply titled G.I.
 Joe (which featured the tagline "extreme times call for extreme heroes!" on the cover of each issue), was written by Mike W. Barr, with art by Tatsuya Ishida and Scott Reed.
 The cover to the first issue (The Hour of the Iron Claw) was done by Frank Miller, the second issue (Pawn of the Iron Klaw) by Norm Breyfogle, and issues three (The Gang's All Here) and four (The Ultimate Price) by Walter Simonson.
 The plot of the mini-series revealed events that occurred after the ones depicted in the television series, but also contradict them on several points, notably in that Iron Klaw is, at the very beginning, the second-in-command of the military wing of S.K.A.R.
-The original leader was a woman named The Duchess of M'Klavia, who wanted her royal line to regain control of her country’s government through whatever means necessary.
+The original leader was a woman named The Duchess of M'Klavia, who wanted her royal line to regain control of her country's government through whatever means necessary.
 She was assassinated by Iron Klaw, when he became more ambitious and craved for world domination.
 At this point, the new Joe Team included two new members, Short Fuze (unrelated to the character of the same codename from the A Real American Hero series) and Tall Sally.

 The mini-series led to an ongoing series following the same continuity, and beginning with a three-part story: (Red Scream: Hunted, Red Scream: Shakes Hands with Satan, Red Scream: Island Assault).
 The plot featured an anti-globalist group led by a woman called Red Scream, who sought to discredit (and eventually destroy) the Inter-Alliance, by using Joe impostors to commit acts of terrorism.
 The storyline concluded with both Red Scream's and Iron Klaw's capture.
 A fourth issue (All This and World War II and The Last Wild Heart: The Fourth Man) began a new story following the still-active remnants of the I.R.O.N.
 Army, but the comic was put on an indefinite "hiatus", and publication never resumed.